Kkobarii/blog/src/content/posts/how_i_learned_i_have_cancer.md

 But illnesses didn't stop me.
 In January, we found many events and opportunities to meet new people.
 Thanks to our great student house, which was mostly empty at the time, we had the chance to invite other students and made a few friends.
 We also went to a cabin in the middle of nowhere and spent two nights without internet, electricity, or water, just a group of friends in a tiny wooden cabin heated by a small stove in -15 degrees Celsius.
 We played football on a frozen lake and also went for a swim in the icy water.
 I love remembering that, nothing weighed me down back then.

-# Just a Small Lump
+# Just a small lump

 After the second illness, however, I noticed a lump that appeared on the left side of my neck.
 It was a few centimeters in size and not very visible on its own, only when I lifted it a bit with my finger.
 I had always heard that when you're sick, your lymph nodes swell, so I didn't think much of it.
 I'll just wait a few days, it'll go away, and I'll be able to continue our Erasmus.
 But even after a week or so, it didn't disappear, so I finally started dealing with it at the end of January.